Barqawiz/NASA_TESS_Narrative/README.md

 # NASA TESS Mission Narrative
 A narrative visualization project showcasing TESS's mission and exploring Earth-like exoplanets.

+The NASA TESS (Transiting Exoplanet Survey Satellite) mission is a space telescope launched by NASA in 2018 with the primary goal of searching for exoplanets.
+TESS's mission objective is to discover and study planets outside our solar system and find Earth-sized and potentially habitable planets.

+This tool allows users to interactively explore the data collected by TESS and compare the properties of these exoplanets with those of Earth with flexible control levels.

 <a href="https://barqawiz.github.io/NASA_TESS_Narrative/narrative_scenes.html">
 Open the Narrative